markvelous/asdex/README.md

-# Atomic SWap Awesome DEX
+# AWESOME ATOMIC SWAP DEX

 This is a demo with a basic UI to showcase the use of Atomic Swaps to build a functioning DEX.